Salary Expectations: How to Answer the Interview Question

-For instance, according to the Payscale recent statistics, the average salary of a project manager in an IT company in 2017 is about $86,000 a year or $44 an hour.
-If you are not sure about your desired salary range, this desired salary calculator can help you calculate the rate for your desired salary to get the idea of what job offers you should take into account and make your job search really effective.
+For instance, according to Payscale’s recent statistics, the average salary of a project manager in an IT company in 2017 is about $86,000 a year or $44 an hour.
+If you are not sure about your desired salary range, this desired salary calculator can help you calculate the rate for your desired salary to get an idea of what job offers you should take into account and make your job search really effective.

 You shouldn’t hurry to answer this question as this innocent question may lead to some problems during the interview.

 If you answer it too early when the recruiter isn’t sold on you yet and still comparing you and other candidates, your answer can be determinative in the recruiter’s decision, so it’s always better to negotiate later and avoid saying a specific number beforehand.
 Secondly, you may be tempted to name a specific number in order to move forward in the application process.